thomaslauber/thomaslauber.github.io/outreach.md

 ---

 I believe data should tell a story - one that is accessible, engaging and impactful, whether in a scientific publication or an art installation.
 A good story is a story that is easily understandable by everyone.
 My outreach work focuses on making geospatial and ecological data more intuituive and accessible for researchers, conservationists, and the public.
+<br><br>

 ## Restor